rVSaxena/multi_leader_follower_game_agri_market/README.md

 To run with mode 0, no argument needs to be supplied, so simply type 'python MLFsim.py', but 'python MLFsim.py 0' would also work.

-I have hardcoded some ranges, and the output will be shown.
+The model is initialized with random values in a range, and the output will be shown.